Ti Amo (Gina G song)

-"Ti Amo" is a song recorded by Australian singer Gina G, released in May 1997 as the fourth single from her debut album, Fresh!
+"Ti Amo" is a song recorded by Australian singer Gina G, released in May 1997 by Eternal Records as the fourth single from her debut album, Fresh!
 (1997).
 Written by her with Mark Taylor and Paul Barry, it is a flamenco-flavoured story of a holiday romance.
 It was a number-one hit in Romania and a top 10 hit in Finland, Scotland and Israel.
 In the UK, it peaked at number 11 and was the first single by her to not reach the UK top 10.
-Gina G performed the song in the British music chart television programme Top of the Pops.
+Its accompanying music video was directed by Matt Broadley, depicting Gina G as a trophy wife of a mafia boss.
+She performed the song in the British music chart television programme Top of the Pops.

 Composition

 The song moved away from Gina G.'s previous, fast-paced Eurodance songs and has a sultry, sensual mid-tempo that allows the singer to fully immerse herself into character and tell the tale of a torrid summer romance.
-It arrived well ahead of the Latin-pop phenomenon that swept the charts in the late ‘90s and features influences like a Flamenco guitar.
-The song runs 2 minutes and 53 seconds long with a F# Minor key and 100bpm.
+It arrived well ahead of the Latin-pop phenomenon that swept the charts in the late 1990s and features influences like a Flamenco guitar.
+The song runs 2 minutes and 53 seconds long with a F♯ minor key and 100bpm.